‘Next we’ll have a rangoli contest’: Modi’s candle-lighting plan invites jokes and anger

 Meanwhile, one Twitter user claimed he had already got a pseudoscientific WhatsApp message hailing Modi’s latest idea as a “masterstroke”.

-Bharatiya Janata Party MP Ramdas Athwale who had lit candles to drive away the disease while chanting “go corona go” was hailed as a visionary.
+Bharatiya Janata Party MP Ramdas Athawale who had lit candles to drive away the disease while chanting “Go corona go” was hailed as a visionary.

+Someone creatively edited the final moments of the superhit 2019 South Korean film Parasite to Modi’s speech.

 One user noted that Modi gives more time to Indians to prepare for less stressful community tasks in comparison to his sudden decisions that have serious effects on people’s lives.